 Basson's Wharf is now the site of the Baltic Wharf housing development.

 On the corner of Cobden Crescent and Buckingham Street, overlooking the river, was North's Mineral Works, established in 1896.
 The proprietor was WJI North, whose family had been connected with the trade for three generations.
 North's brewed 'Non-alcoholic Hop Bitter Beer & Stout, Pure Home Brewed Ginger Beer, Non-Alcoholic Wines, Cordials, Fruit Syrup and Mineral Water.'
+Here is a billhead with a drawing of the factory and a long list of North's products.
 The demand for non-alcoholic beverages was encouraged by the growing Temperance movement, and mineral water manufacturers, in particular, were surprisingly common in Oxford.
 North's factory was reported as being 'the most complete and modernly equipped of its kind in the city, or for many miles round.
 The building is of solid two-storeyed construction, and is a striking feature on the 'Up the River' side of Folly Bridge.
 It has an inclined concrete floor, and the drainage and sanitary arrangements may be regarded as the most perfect of their kind.
 The factory is supplied with a steam plant of the most recent pattern, capable of output of over 1,000 dozens of bottles per day of mineral waters.'
 [Views and Reviews: Oxford, WT Pike & Co, 1897].
 In the 1960s the building was used as a Coca Cola factory.
-It was demolished in 1970 and replaced with a block of flats on the same footprint.
+It was demolished in 1970 and replaced with a block of flats.
 Here is a picture of a North's ginger beer bottle, taken by local resident Anne Lyons, in front of the flats.

 Nearby, furniture makers The Oxford Cabinet Co had their premises at 40a Marlborough Road in the 1930s.
 The building has since been demolished and flats built on the site, around what was the company's yard.